VISHNU07202003/COP5615-Project-1-Gleam-Implementation-/README.md

 ## Overview

-The program uses three types of actors: `Hub`, `Worker`, and `Main`.
+The program uses three types of actors: `Controller`, `Task`, and `Main`.

-- The **Hub** is responsible for managing workers, distributing work, and aggregating results.
+- The **Controller** is responsible for managing workers, distributing work, and aggregating results.
-- The **Workers** compute whether the sum of squares of numbers in their assigned range is a perfect square.
+- The **Tasks** compute whether the sum of squares of numbers in their assigned range is a perfect square.
 - The **Main** function initializes the hub, creates the workers, and starts computation based on command-line arguments.

 ## Actors and Functionality

-### Hub Actor
+### Controller Actor
 - **Purpose**: Central controller that distributes tasks and collects results.
 - **Fields**:
   - `next`: Next task index to assign.